Support & Documents

 There are 3 types of recommended tests:

 No, only fresh or frozen stool samples.
-The product is not validated for the use of samples in Cary Blair.
-The 1:4 dilution of Cary Blair increases the Limit of Detection and could cause false-negative results.
+The product is not validated for the use of samples in Cary-Blair.
+The 1:4 dilution of Cary Blair increased the Limit of Detection and could cause false negative results.

 Curian® HpSA – 87338